 • Edible Flowers: Leaves and flowers have a slightly sweet flavor.
 Add both to salads, soups, and cooked greens, and the flowers can also be used to garnish drinks and desserts.
 Seeds can be fried and can also be used as a condiment.
 Use essential oil to flavor certain beers and wines.

-HARVEST: Gruppenblau and Victoria Blue: For harvest either as a fresh or dried flower, harvest when the bottom 3-4 flowers have opened.
-Hang to dry.
-Marble Arch Mix II: Fresh: Harvest when the bracts are fully colored.
-Dried: Harvest when the colored bracts have stiffened a little.
+HARVEST: Fresh or dried: For harvest either as a fresh or dried flower, harvest when the bracts are fully colored.
 Hang to dry.

 Johnny's is committed to your success, every step of the way.